souvik-pl/CounterApp_React_in_vanilla_JS_project/README.md

 # Counter Application
 This simple counter application is developed using HTML and vanilla JavaScript, without relying on build tools like Create React App (CRA) or Vite.
-The application utilizes the React library loaded via a CDN.
+The application utilizes the 'react' and 'react-dom' library loaded via a CDN.
+Since, we are not using 'babel' here, we won't be able to use JSX syntax in this application.

 ## Features
 - Increment and Decrement: Easily increase or decrease the counter value with the click of a button.